EU Policy Forum Teacher Workshop

 THIS EVENT HAS PASSED.
 PLEASE CHECK THE ELLISON CENTER CALENDAR FOR SIMILAR FUTURE EVENTS.

-Thank you for attending this master teacher workshop!
-We look forward to seeing you in the future.
+Thank you to all the presenters and educators who attended for making this another successful event!
+We look forward to seeing you again.

 For Middle School, High School, and Community College Educators